 7 – Completeness of the application

 Because the requirements are complex, most insurance consumers miss the opportunity to provide certain information from the outset.
 Consequently, their application is sent back, and they are asked to provide additional documents.
-The process is usually repeated several times before the claim is actually processed.
+The process is usually repeated several times before the claim is processed.

 8 – Eliminates the need for storage